Ferungulata

-Characteristics
+General characteristics

-According to 2022 study of Anne E. Kort, member of grandorder Ferungulata, in addition to their genetic similarities, share common synapomorphy in the lumbar vertebrae (the S-shaped postzygapophysis).
+According to a 2022 study by Anne E. Kort, members of grandorder Ferungulata, in addition to their genetic similarities, share common synapomorphy in the lumbar vertebrae (the S-shaped postzygapophysis).
 In extant ferungulate mammals, this is known only within members of order Artiodactyla.
-However, this feature is found also in many extinct members of Ferungulata, including hyaenodonts, oxyaenids, mesonychids, arctocyonids and the stem-relatives of perissodactyls.
+However, this feature is found also in many extinct members of Ferungulata, including hyaenodonts, oxyaenids, mesonychids, arctocyonids and the stem-relatives of perissodactyls (like Cambaytherium).
 This synapomorphy suggests that this may be basal to all Ferungulata and secondarily lost in modern members, like carnivorans and crown Perissodactyla.
 Previous study has shown that these S-shaped zygapophyses prevent torsion between vertebrae.
 As said in this study, it is possible this feature evolved in response to a need for stabilization in posterior spine as ribs became reduced.
-Also, in this and several other 2022 studies the extinct eutherians pantodonts, tillodonts and genus Deltatherium (family Deltatheriidae) are recognised as crown-group placental mammals and members of Ferungulata, who also possess S-shaped postzygapophysis.
+Also, in this and several other 2022 studies the extinct eutherians pantodonts, tillodonts and genus Deltatherium (family Deltatheriidae) are recognised as crown-group placental mammals, who also possess S-shaped postzygapophysis like other members of Ferungulata.

 Classification and phylogeny

 History of phylogeny

 The traditional Ferungulata was established by George Gaylord Simpson in 1945.
 It grouped together the extant orders Carnivora, Perissodactyla and Artiodactyla with the Tubulidentata and the superorder Paenungulata, as well as a number of orders known only from fossils.

 Simpson established the grouping on the basis of morphological criteria, but this traditional understanding of Ferungulata has been challenged by a more recent classification, relying upon genetic criteria.
 These studies separated his ungulate orders into two distinct placental groups, within Afrotheria and Laurasiatheria, respectively.
 The 'true' ungulates (mirorder Euungulata), Perissodactyla and Artiodactyla, are included in the revised group, along with the Carnivora, and with the addition of pangolins (order Pholidota), but the Tubulidentata and paenungulates are excluded.
 Although Simpson placed whales (Cetacea) in a separate cohort, recent evidence linking them to Artiodactyla would mean that they belong here as well.
 To reflect this difference, the revised clade is usually referred to as Fereungulata.

+The karyotypes of ferungulates are highly conserved: "the fereungulatan ancestor chromosomes (n = 23 + X) ... differ from those of the antecedent scrotiferan ancestor by five rearrangements that occurred over 1 My (citation excluded).
+For the fereungulatan ancestor, we discovered four ancestral syntenies..."

+Point coloration has been observed in a wide variety of ferungulates, including cats, foxes, horses, and dogs.